BOTbkcd/mayhem/README.md

 - SQLite is a dependency for this tool, make sure it is installed beforehand (It is fairly ubiquitous & should already be present on your system).

-- Additionally you can check out the binaries for the [latest release](https://github.com/BOTbkcd/mayhem/releases) (as of now only linux-amd64 & darwin-amd64 binaries are present)